FinGu/math-parser/README.md

 experimental math parser made in rust

-implements the shunting-yard algorithm, can handle unary and negative args
+implements the shunting-yard algorithm, can handle unary and R(real) numbers

 example usage in src/bin.rs